seriousm4x/wubbl0rz-archiv/Readme.md

 * DJANGO_DOMAIN

-  Set this to your domain.
+  Set this to your backend domain, e.g. api.wubbl0rz.tv

 * DB_*